open-orphanage-in-jesus-name/wordpress-open-orphanage-aleluya/readme.txt

     2. If they are, and the user is not logged in, then it will take the user to the WordPress registration page.
 The logo can be over-ridden in the admin with the orphanage logo.
 And the user will be registered as a supporter/donor, as well as a Stripe customer created.
 They can log in and manage their profile, and in the future, we pray they can communicate with the children they sponsor.
     3. If they are logged in, it will message the website owners about the child and interested sponsor email.
 5. If Stripe is enabled, once they are registered they can also set their payment details in the User/Your Profile section of the administrator.
+6. If Stripe is enabled, you may also create arbitrary donation forms via [oo_donation_block_aleluya purpose_aleluya="(string)" expandable_aleluya="(yes/no)"/] or Gutenberg.

 At this point, you would agree with the person about the child and subscription, where you could start a monthly charge with them on stripe.
 You could also manually organize communications via email and fund fees with the person if they agree.
 We hope to further automate these tasks in the next releases, God willing and if we live.

 ### Plans

 Short Term.
  - Allow sponsors to sign up for monthly donations.
+(Works, flow needs improvement)
  - Allow sponsors to have supervised semi-regular communication with their sponsored children, and provide special donations for birthdays and special needs.
  - Allow donations for arbitrary orphanage projects.
+(Works)
  - Incorporate into a central hub where people can comment on the orphanages.

 We hope Eventually